hamid-rostami/w5100/README.md

 This library is hardware independent and can be use on any microcontroller that can communiate via SPI port (No matter hardware or software SPI).

+# Feautures
+* No dynamic memory allocation
+* Non-block design
+* Highly portable
+* Tried to be like POSIX API sockets

 # How to use

 ## 1. Implement your own SPI functions